TrevorEngland23/Data-Engineering-Pipeline/README.md

 ON t_schema_id = s_schema_id
 WHERE s.name = 'SalesLT';
 ```
-This is basically creating a view of the database for us to query instead of querying the actual database itslef later on.
+This is basically creating a view of the database for us to query instead of querying the actual database itself later on.

 4. Go back to Azure Data Studio, and run the following query:
 ```sql